obsidian-tasks-group/obsidian-tasks/docs/Queries/Filters.md

 > [!released]
 >
 > - `regex matches` and `regex does not match` were introduced in Tasks 1.12.0.
-> - Placeholders were released in Tasks X.Y.Z.
+> - Placeholders were released in Tasks 4.7.0.

 Since Tasks 4.2.0, **[[Custom Filters|custom filtering]] by file path** is now possible, using `task.file.path`.